Serving Up Change is a new way to raise funds for charity by connecting organizations with restaurants that care.

 Before starting my work day, I am usually getting my two daughters ready for daycare and dropping them off.
 Seeing my wife and daughters in the morning gives me great joy and energy to start the day!

-At the moment we have one sales profession on the team and we spend time strategizing and working on our sales initiatives.
-In addition to direct sales we also explore opportunities similar to a national fundraising partnership we are currently exploring.
+At the moment we have one sales professional on the team and we spend time strategizing and working on our sales initiatives.
+In addition to direct sales, we also explore opportunities similar to a national fundraising partnership we are currently exploring.

-In regards to budgeting and financing, as a founder I also have to balance time raising capital for the company.
-This can also be a time consuming process prospecting, pitching and following up with potential investors.
-In addition to prospecting for new investors, I also spend time meeting with an updating current investors.
+In regards to budgeting and financing, as a founder, I also have to balance time raising capital for the company.
+This can also be a time-consuming process prospecting, pitching and following up with potential investors.
+In addition to prospecting for new investors, I also spend time meeting with and updating current investors.
 As someone who has had the entrepreneurial bug since I was a pre-teen, the constant change, uncertainty and challenge of the startup world excites me.
 I love the challenge that each and every day brings and I couldn’t imagine doing anything else!

 What inspired you to start your company?

 I was initially led to start Serving Up Change to address my concern with society.
 For some time, I have always felt that we are very proactive as a society and only react when there is a crisis.
 There are so many community organizations that need support each and every day and I wanted to create a platform that allowed people to address and support these causes.

 With my experience supporting the nonprofit sector and co-owner of Mama J’s restaurant, I was aware of the opportunity that restaurants had to engage hundreds and thousands of customers on a daily basis.
 Working with my business partner, Lester Johnson, who is the son of Mama J (Velma Johnson) and operating partner for Mama J’s, we founded Serving Up Change.
 While the initial idea focused on volunteer engagement, we took a pivot and decided to use the platform to address actual problems in the donation and fundraising process for restaurants and organizations.